Itsey/itsey.github.io/docs/molly-rules-themed.md

 #### MC0070 - Everything, precisely, where it should be.

-Solutions and projects must live at the same level of the folder hierachy.
-Solutions must be in the roolt of a folder that starts with src and csproj files must be under a rooted src folder and one folder level below.
+Solutions and projects must live at the same level of the folder hierarchy.
+Solutions must be in the root of a folder that starts with src and csproj files must be under a rooted src folder and one folder level below.
 E.g. \\src\Project\project.csproj

 ```text
  src\*.sln    :: Pass